portfors-lab/sparkle/doc/setup.rst

     $ sphinx-apidoc -f -o ref/auto ../sparkle
     $ make html

-You may need additional packages to build the doc, install via pip as neccessary.
+You may need additional packages to build the doc, install via pip as necessary.